 2. Always confirm the hotel network’s name before connecting

-While it might be tempting to connect to the first Wi-Fi you see when you’re in line to check in, you can avoid fake Wi-Fi networks by being 100% sure about the hotel Wi-Fi’s name.
+While it might be tempting to connect to the first Wi-Fi you see when you’re in line to check in, you can avoid fake Wi-Fi networks (set up by hackers) by being 100% sure about the hotel Wi-Fi’s name.

 4. Use your phone as a hotspot instead of Wi-Fi